|

 protests of the European Metalworkers’ Federation (EMF)

-central management explained for the first time
+central management explained for the first time its workers'

-point to figures of 1,700 in Finland and 2,900 in Germany primarily in the
+figures of 1,700 in Finland and 2,900 in Germany primarily in the

 research and development area.
 A further downsizing is feared in